 These are really self-explanatory to make and ideally, I would make one and leave it on the side so the kids to see it and then let them create their own without intervening.

 I am a big fan of Bostik Blu Sticks.
 They are a lovely deep blue colour which fades to clear as soon as they are dry.
 They don’t dry out in the tube and are big perfect for little hands.

 We used pre-cut tissue paper circles as I had them from a previous craft.
 But the kids could cut their own shapes or even glue on scrunched up tissue.

 The Blu Stick is also perfect for glueing on the ribbon.

-The glitter craft foam that we used was felt adhesive, but the blu stick would also work on that too.
+The glitter craft foam that we used was self adhesive, but the blu stick would also work on that.